Aiden-Hyun/chatgpt-clone/docs/debug.md

 - **Routing/auth**
   - `app/_layout.tsx` guards routes using `AuthProvider`.
 Do not navigate from `getSession`; keep it pure.
 Use `requireSession()` for guard-style UI code only.
 - **Message orchestration (new sends)**
+  - `useChat` initializes services, handles state, and exposes actions.
-  - `MessageSenderService` updates UI via `ReactMessageStateService`, calls AI via `OpenAIAPIService`, animates via `ReactAnimationService`, persists via `Supabase*Service`, then navigates.
+  - `MessageSenderService` updates UI via `ReactMessageStateService`, calls AI via `ChatAPIService`, animates via `ReactAnimationService`, persists via `Supabase*Service`, then navigates.
+  - `AIResponseProcessor` processes the AI response stream.
+  - `handleNewRoomRedirect` creates new rooms and redirects.
 - **Regeneration flow**
   - `ReactRegenerationService` slices history up to the target assistant, optionally overrides the previous user message with edited text, calls AI, updates UI, animates, and persists assistant update (by client id or db id).
 Also persists the edited user message when applicable.
 - **State machine & animation**